 Making a healthier fruit butter

-To replace part of the sugar in these butters and make them a good choice for people with diabetes, I used Truvia, which is a granular product that combines erythritol with the natural sweetener stevia.
+To replace part of the sugar in this butter and make it a better choice for people who want or need less added sugar, I used Truvia, a granular product that combines erythritol with stevia.

 The brown sugar variety of Truvia pairs well with most of these flavors.
 Please let me know what kinds of results you get if you experiment with other types of sweeteners!

-The recipe below for East Asian Pear Butter is my favorite.
-My sugar-reduced version was inspired by Elise Bauer’s Pear Butter on her site, Simply Recipes.
+My recipe below for East Asian Pear Butter was inspired by Elise Bauer’s Pear Butter on her site, Simply Recipes.

 It features warm winter and Indian spices whose flavors stand out against the brightness of the lemon juice and fruit.

-I think the pear butter has a more intense flavor by leaving skins during the cooking step, so leave them on!
-Plus they make the butter more nutritious with fiber, minerals, phytonutrients, and more!
+Plus, the pear butter has a more intense flavor by leaving skins on during the cooking step, so leave them on!
+They make the butter more nutritious with fiber, minerals, phytonutrients, and more!

 East Asian Pear Butter